rubenvanstaden/spira/docs/_build/html/_static/_1_overview.rst

 Filters
 *******

-Filters are algorithms that can be toggled between enabled or disabled.
+Filters are algorithms whos state can be toggled (enabled or disabled).
 These algorithms are typically used to add or remove extra information to an already working design, hence the name *filter*.

 Boolean
 =======

-The most basic filters are boolean operations that can be applied to all polygon elments in a layout, instead of individually looping through the entire tree hierarchy.
+Instead of individually looping through the entire tree hierarchy of a layout to apply boolean operations on all polygons, a *boolean filter* can be used to automate this process.

 Layer
 =====

-Sometimes we want to filter certain layers, since they only served a temporary purpose, or because we only want to view layers in the design of, for example a specific purpose type.
+Sometimes we want to filter certain layers, since they only serve a temporary purpose, or because we only want to view layers in the design, for example a specific purpose type.
+In these cases we can use the *layer filter* to automatically filter certain layers in a cell.

 *******
 Netlist
 *******

-The netlist extraction algorithm consists of a chain of filtering methods and thus uses the *chain of responsiblity* software design pattern.
+The netlist extraction algorithm consists of a chain of filtering methods.
 The basic algorithmic steps is divided into two categories:

-1. Extracting a netlist for each individual metal layer.
+1. Extracting a netlist for each individual metal polygon.
 2. Chaining the metal netlists into a single mask netlist.

 For each of these steps there is a chain of filter algorithms applied to ensure the correct extraction: